 We’ve hit a lot of home runs during our almost-three-decades-long tenure in the font management game.
 But we’ve also struck out a few times, which means we disappointed some fans…and that keeps us up at night.
 So we hit the research and development (R&D) gym hard to add power to Extensis Connect worth cheering about—check it out!

-The Connect Fonts desktop app includes the Extensis Font Panel for Adobe Illustrator, InDesign, and Photoshop as part of the auto-activation plug-in, providing convenient, direct access to your Connect Fonts, Adobe Fonts, and Google Fonts collections.
+The Connect desktop app includes the Extensis Font Panel for Adobe Illustrator, InDesign, and Photoshop as part of the auto-activation plug-in, providing convenient, direct access to your Connect, Adobe Fonts, and Google Fonts collections.

 The panel also provides the ability to create your own groups (called “font digests”) that include any fonts you want to quickly access or segment.
 For example, a designer working on a rad movie poster can create a digest with all the fonts they need for that specific project, name the digest something super cool like “Jane’s Awesomesauce Movie Poster V1” and then easily access said digest in the Font Panel.